particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Cellular GNSS updates 2025-06-25

+Clarifications in datasheets and migration guides for devices with GNSS in the cellular modem (M404, M524, B504).

 ### Secrets API update 2025-06-24

 Minor updates for [cloud secrets](/getting-started/cloud/secrets/) cloud API.